-- Lazer tag, paintball, and archery tag are not approved Scouting activities.
-Scouts are not allowed to point a weapon at another - \Diamond Activities where participants throw objects at each other, such as rockthrowing, sock fights, or dodgeball are prohibited. - ATVs and snowmobiles are not approved for use other than within the safe \Diamond programs offered at Scout camps. - Activities where participants strike at each other, including martial arts, box- \Diamond ing, combat games, gladiator games, and reenactment activities such as live action role-playing games (LARP) and Society for Creative Anachronism (SCA) activities (exception: tai chi) are not allowed. - Food eating or drinking contests are dangerous and prohibited. \Diamond - \Diamond Using pallets as firewood is prohibited in the Narragansett Council - \Diamond Hunting is a prohibited activity in the Narragansett Council, but hunter safety education courses are approved for the Scouts BSA, Venturing, and Sea Scout Programs. - The use or selling of fireworks is prohibited, (Exception: fireworks displays by \Diamond a certified or licensed fireworks control expert) - \Diamond Trampolines and trampoline parks are prohibited. (exception: commercial facilities that meet or exceed current ASTM Standard F2970-15) - \Diamond Tree climbing is a prohibited activity. - \Diamond Excavations or entry into fox holes, makeshift caves, tunnels, trenches, or ditches.
-Includes digging in sand dunes. (exception: snow guinzees and caves - see Okpik, Cold-Weather Camping, No. 34040) - Use of accelerants, chemicals, or pyrotechnics to start fires or in ceremonies is \Diamond prohibited. (exception: solid fire starters designed and manufactured for this purpose) - \Diamond Exploration of abandoned mines is not an approved activity.
+- Shooting Sports are allowed ONLY at District, Council, or National events- no exceptions!
+Units cannot hold any shooting sports event no matter the trainings or certifications of the adult leadership. - Lazer tag, paintball, and archery tag are not approved Scouting activities.
+Scouts are not allowed to point a weapon at another person. - ♦ Activities where participants throw objects at each other, such as rockthrowing, sock fights, or dodgeball are prohibited. - ♦ ATVs and snowmobiles are not approved for use other than within the safe programs offered at Scout camps. - Activities where participants strike at each other, including martial arts, boxing, combat games, gladiator games, and reenactment activities such as live action role-playing games (LARP) and Society for Creative Anachronism (SCA) activities (exception: tai chi) are not allowed. - ♦ Food eating or drinking contests are dangerous and prohibited. - ♦ Using pallets as firewood is prohibited in the Narragansett Council - Hunting is a prohibited activity in the Narragansett Council, but hunter safety education courses are approved for the Scouts BSA, Venturing, and Sea Scout Programs. - ♦ The use or selling of fireworks is prohibited, (Exception: fireworks displays by a certified or licensed fireworks control expert) - ♦ Trampolines and trampoline parks are prohibited. (exception: commercial facilities that meet or exceed current ASTM Standard F2970-15) - ♦ Tree climbing is a prohibited activity. - Excavations or entry into fox holes, makeshift caves, tunnels, trenches, or ditches.
+Includes digging in sand dunes. (exception: snow quinzees and caves see Okpik, Cold-Weather Camping, No. 34040) - Use of accelerants, chemicals, or pyrotechnics to start fires or in ceremonies is prohibited. (exception: solid fire starters designed and manufactured for this purpose) - ♦ Exploration of abandoned mines is not an approved activity.